HNotarantonio/ddesolver/README.md

 Equations (DDEs)*.
 These equations are functional equations relating algebraically a formal power series $F(t, u)$ with polynomial coefficients in a “catalytic” variable $u$, with specializations of it with respect to the catalytic variable.
 Such equations appear in enumerative combinatorics, for instance in the enumeration of maps.
-Bousquet-Mélou and Jehanne showed in $2006$ that when these equations are of a fixed point type in $F$, then $F$ is an *algebraic series* (that is, there exists a nonzero $R_u\in\mathbb{Q}[X, t, u]$ such that $R_u(F(t, u), t, u)=0$).
+Mireille Bousquet-Mélou and Arnaud Jehanne showed in $2006$ that when these equations are of a fixed point type in $F$, then $F$ is an *algebraic series* (that is, there exists a nonzero $R_u\in\mathbb{Q}[X, t, u]$ such that $R_u(F(t, u), t, u)=0$).
 In the same paper, they proposed a systematic method for computing annihilating polynomials of these series: note that the usual interest lies in the algebraicity of one of the specialized series, say of $F(t, 1)$.
-Bostan, Safey El Din and the author of this package designed in $2023$ new efficient algorithms for computing these witnesses of algebraicity.
+Alin Bostan, Mohab Safey El Din and the author of this package designed in $2023$ new efficient algorithms for computing these witnesses of algebraicity.

 The package **ddesolver** contains the implementations of these new algorithms.